tinymce/tinymce-docs/plugins/template.md

 ### `template_mdate_classes`

-When HTML elements in a template are assigned this content class, the content of the element will be replaced with the 'modified' date (`modifieddate`), formatted according to the `template_mdate_format` option.
-This option accepts a list of content classes (separated by spaces).
+When HTML elements in a template are assigned this class, the content of the element will be replaced with the 'modified' date (`modifieddate`), formatted according to the `template_mdate_format` option.
+This option accepts a list of classes (separated by spaces).

 A modified date is one that is updated with each edit.